WuTheFWasThat/midnighttherapy/README.md

 - Dynamic scoreboard.
 Notifications when scores are beat?

-- Make it so you can upload your own image URL, choose shown values color, etc.
+- More customization!  block images, choose shown values color, etc.

 - Chat in the main page